Krka National Park: Ria

-A ria is the mouth of a river that flows into the sea, created by the submergence of the riverbed after the rise of the Adriatic sea level for 135 metres after the last quaternary glaciation.
+A ria is the mouth of a river that flows into the sea, created by the submergence of the riverbed after the rise of the Adriatic Sea level for 135 metres after the last quaternary glaciation.
 In the ria of the Krka River, seawater extends to the base of Skradinski buk.
 The ria of the Krka River is 23.5 kilometers in length.

 This ria is considered an exceptional phenomenon, due to its lack of pollution and biological vitality.
 It is an area rich in shellfish, freshwater fish and saltwater fish.

 Tourism

-The Krka National Park features several places of interest.
-The attractions and facilities available include various footpaths, sightseeing tours and presentations, boat trips, souvenir shops, a museum, and restaurants.
-There are also several archeological remains of unpreserved fortresses in the park's vicinity dating back to as far as Roman times.
+Krka National Park features several places of interest for visitors.
+The attractions and facilities available include various boardwalks, sightseeing tours and presentations, boat trips, souvenir shops, a museum, and restaurants.
+There are also several archeological remains of unpreserved fortresses in the park's vicinity dating back to Roman times.
 They are Čučevo, Nečven, Bogočin, Ključica, and Burnum.